Northwest University (Kirkland, Washington): Recent history

 Northwest University announced the opening of the Mark and Huldah Buntain College of Nursing in 1999.
 Mark and Huldah made a sizeable donation to the school from the organization they founded called Mission of Mercy in Kolkata, India.
 The School of Nursing offers a Bachelor of Science degree in Nursing and requires the nursing students to spend a month abroad, allowing students to put their skills to good use across the world.

-In 2001, President Argue received word from the Northwest Association of Schools and Colleges (now the Northwest Commission on Colleges and Universities) that Northwest could offer its first master's degree.
-Argue took the opportunity and by the fall of 2001, Northwest offered the Master of Arts in Counseling Psychology program.
-Not only did graduates receive their degree, but they were eligible to become Washington State Board Licensed Professional Counselors.
-Currently, Northwest University offers eight master's degrees in a variety of fields.
+In 2001, the college was authorizes by the Northwest Association of Schools and Colleges (now the Northwest Commission on Colleges and Universities) to offer its first master's degree.
+By the fall of 2001, Northwest offered the Master of Arts in Counseling Psychology program.

 In 2003 Joshua Davey, a Northwest student, took the State of Washington to the United States Supreme court for denying him a state-sponsored scholarship, in Locke v.
 Davey.
 The court majority found the state's exclusion from funding theology degrees complied with the Establishment Clause without violating the Free Exercise Clause.

-In 2004, the Board of Directors decided to change the name of the college from Northwest College to Northwest University.
+In 2004, the board of directors changed the name of the college from Northwest College to Northwest University.
 The decision came after significant enrollment growth as well as growth in the academic programs and degrees offered.
 Soon after, in 2006, Northwest broke ground for the new Health and Sciences Center (HSC) above the Hurst Library.
 The second floor of the HSC serves as the location for the Mark and Huldah Buntain School of Nursing.

-On October 27, 2007, Joseph Castleberry became the sixth president of Northwest University.
-Castleberry had previously served as the academic dean at the Assemblies of God Theological Seminary in Springfield, Missouri.
-He had also been a missionary in many capacities in Central and South America and founded the Freedom Valley Project in Ecuador's Chota Valley.